-8542 HONORS PROGRAMMING II: COMPUTER AND MOBILE APPLICATIONS
+8542 HONORS PROGRAMMING II: Computer and Mobile Applications

 This course is one part of Honors Programming II and must be taken in conjunction with AP Computer Science A. Honors Computer and Mobile Applications provides the training for students to create applications for mobile devices using commercial and open source software.
 Students will write code for mobile apps that will be compatible with millions of Android and iOS devices.
 Students will design and create applications, install these apps on mobile devices for testing, modify them, and develop the skills needed to handle user issues.
 Programming concepts will be taught with product life cycle and sustainability in mind so students learn to create updatable apps that can progress with the needs of clients.
+Return to course offering page: 12

-8546 HONORS COMPUTER PROGRAMMING I (NV) COLLEGE TECH PREP
+8546 HONORS COMPUTER PROGRAMMING I (NV) College Tech Prep Credit 2 Grade 11 Est. Fee \$35

-Year Credit 2 Grade 11 Est. Fee \$35 Honors Programming I is part of a two-year college tech prep program.
+Year Honors Programming I is part of a two-year college tech prep program.
 The first year of this program includes two courses focused on teaching basic computer programming principles through problem solving.
 Specifically, students will learn data base management and other programming applications within the business field.
 Students will learn to create and test their own programs while preparing for a lucrative career in one of the best job markets in the country.
 Students completing Honors Computer Programming I will fulfill the Ohio Fine Arts requirement for graduation.

-8546 HONORS COMPUTER PROGRAMMING I: SYSTEMS ANALYSIS & DESIGN
+8546 HONORS COMPUTER PROGRAMMING I: Systems Analysis & Design